duffney/duffney.io/content/newsletter/learning-is-the-result-of-effort.md

 ## 1. Reflection

-> Understanding must always be the outcome of learning.
+Understanding must always be the outcome of learning.

->
-> It feels productive to ingest information and unproductive to spend time digesting it.
-But a body that doesn't digest is malnourished and > a mind that doesn't process is starved.
+It feels productive to ingest information and unproductive to spend time digesting it.
+But a body that doesn't digest is malnourished and a mind that doesn't process is starved.
 Leaving knowledge isolated starves you of understanding.

->
-> Only through weaving knowledge together do you convert learning into understanding.”
+Only through weaving knowledge together do you convert learning into understanding.”

 ---

 ## 1. Quote

-> _“Anything worth doing is worth doing badly, so start by doing it badly.” — Jordan Peterson_
+_“Anything worth doing is worth doing badly, so start by doing it badly.” — Jordan Peterson_

-{{< youtube FJV7HeHT4q4 >}}

 ---

 ## 1. Action

-> Counter your consumption with deliberate practice.
+Counter your consumption with deliberate practice.

 Over the course of a few days, tally up the number of hours you spend consuming information vs practicing.